 The South is filled with spectacular skylines and scenic shorelines—Why not sit back with a glass of wine or plate of food and enjoy the view?
-There are restaurants nestled on river bends where you can dine on live-fired fish pulled fresh from the water, and rooftop bars for sipping on creative cocktails while you take in sweeping city views.
-Here are 12 spots where the sights are just as appetizing as what’s on the plate.
+There are restaurants nestled on river bends where you can dine on live-fired fish pulled fresh from the water and rooftop bars for sipping on creative cocktails while you take in sweeping city views.
+Here are 12 scenic spots where the sights are just as appetizing as what’s on the plate.

 KIMBALL’S KITCHEN | Duck, North Carolina

 Catch a spectacular sunset at nearby Kimball’s Kitchen at Sanderling Resort, where a wall of windows provides every seat a view of the sound.
 For a more casual evening, walk across the street to the Lifesaving Station, Sanderling’s other dining concept, housed in a renovated Coast Guard station—note the vintage diving helmet mounted on the bar.

 Joe Kindred tips his hat to the fish camp tradition at his second restaurant on the banks of nearby Lake Norman.
 The crispy soft shell crab banh mí alone is worth the trip, but a side of beef fat fries takes it the extra mile.
 Ask for a seat on the patio for lakeside dining.

 Situated in a residential mountain farm community, open-air Canyon Kitchen fits in seamlessly among the rolling meadows and surrounding mountains.
 The May-through-October restaurant emphasizes Appalachian cuisine with bites like smoked trout croquettes and a smoked pork loin over barley middlins.

 JIANNA | Greenville, South Carolina